RogerioBlanco/PixelCanvasBot/README.md

 * `python ./main.py -i <image.png> -f <fingerprint> -x <x> -y <y>`

-If the image is not in the same folder as the code, you will need to put its path before it, ie: /user/path_to_image/image.png
+If the image is not in the same folder as the code, you will need to put its path before it, e.g.: /user/path_to_image/image.png

-You should also delete the quotations around your fingerprint, so it looks like this: e4bca63b3e65a4c7f7aba06818783c47
+You should also delete the quotations around your fingerprint, so it looks like this: `e4bca63b3e65a4c7f7aba06818783c47`

-The x and y coordinates are where you want the very top left pixel of your template to sit on the canvas.
+The `x` and `y` coordinates are where you want the very top left pixel of your template to sit on the canvas.

 ## Parameter descriptions
 Use `python ./main.py --help` for documentation in your terminal.